Robert Gardner (1801 - 1876) & Helen Alexander (1801 - 1880)

 James married Margaret Lockie in 1802 and Robert was born very soon after this.
 At the reading of his banns James was described as being from Carnwath, a small village on the southern edge of the Pentland Hills, about five miles to the east of Lanark, but Margaret was from Lanark, and that was where they married and had Robert.
 One of Carnwath's few buildings of note was the Wee Bush Inn where Robert Burns spent the night when travelling along the turnpike from his home town of Ayr to Edinburgh.
 As Burns died in 1796, he might not have visited when James lived in the village, but James may well have worked on the turnpike.
 Lanark, however, was an important market town, which, apart from its greater opportunities, had important visitors of its own.
 On 20 Aug.
 1804, shortly after James and Margaret had made it their home, Samuel Coleridge, William Wordsworth, and his sister Dorothy, came to the town and described it as showing "a sort of French face, and would have done so more, had it not been for the true British tinge of coal-smoke; the doors and windows dirty, the shops dull, the women too seemed to be very dirty in their dress.
 The place itself is not ugly; the houses are of grey stone, the streets are not very narrow, and the market place decent."

-As James did not work at the mill, he may well have been unaffected by what went on, but he and Margaret must have been aware of what was happening.
-In fact we can't actually be sure that the Garders remained in Lanark as we have no sightings of them at all until the baptism of Robert's first child in Carnwath in 1824.
+If James did not work at the mill, he may well have been unaffected by what went on, but he and Margaret must have been aware of what was happening.
+In fact we can't actually be sure that the Gardners remained in Lanark as we have no sightings of them at all until the baptism of Robert's first child in Carnwath in 1824.
 However, we can be sure that the Alexander family were growing up a few miles further north, in a village called Carstairs.
-Walter Alexander was a tailor and had married Agnes Cuthbertson in 1796 before having at least eleven children there over the next twenty years.
-Helen, born in 1801, was one of the eldest.
+Walter Alexander was a tailor who had not followed his father's profession, a wright; but the family had been in the village for some generations.
+He had married Agnes Cuthbertson in 1796 before having at least eleven children there over the next twenty years with Helen, born in 1801, one of the eldest.
+Neither family would appear to be particularly prosperous, although the Alexanders were more craftsmen than labourers, whereas James Gardner appeared to be the latter.

 - Neither Robert's nor any other baptisms have been found for children of James and Margaret.
 Apart from the first reading of their banns, no other evidence has been found for their lives after 1802.
-Robert gives Lanark as his birthplace in 1861/71, but he gives 'Rown' in 1851.
-I have not been able to find out where Rown is.
+Robert gives Lanark as his birthplace in 1861/71, but he gives 'Rown, Lanark' in 1851.
+I have not been able to find out where Rown is, although I did wonder whether it was a corruption of R Owen, the man who started the New Lanark Mills.

 - Recollections of a tour made in Scotland in 1803 by Dorothy Wordsworth